mslonina/Mechanic/README.md

   a standalone numerical task
 - **Genetic algorithms.** Each pool of tasks may be treated as a generation in the language of GAs, and each task as a member of current population
-- **Data processing.** Think about of processing of a huge number of astronomical observations
+- **Data processing.** Think of processing of a huge number of astronomical observations

 Quick start
 -----------